-Health Benefits to Eating Vegan
+Health Benefits of Eating Vegan

 Increased Consumption of (Certain) Nutrients

 Due to the food restrictions of a vegan diet, vegans have to rely more heavily on whole grains and vegetables, resulting in an increased intake of certain beneficial nutrients.
-While the standard Western diet typically contains enough vitamin B12, iron, and calcium, vegans have a higher daily intake of fiber, potassium, magnesium, and vitamin A, E, and C.
+While the standard Western diet typically contains enough vitamin B12, iron, and calcium, vegans have a higher daily intake of fiber, potassium, magnesium, and vitamins A, E, and C.

 Beneficial for Weight Loss